The Best Grant Writing Podcasts of 2023

 How it hits the mark: There are over 150 episodes, the podcast is updated weekly, it regularly features expert guests, and there is a full website of episodes and resources.

-Episode Spotlight: Nonprofit leaders are often looking for creative ways to raise funds, including grant writing.
-In the episode What are three key marketing principles that can really help grow your nonprofit?, Harter talks about the Google Ads grant which is a popular topic among nonprofit leadership.
+Episode Spotlight: The episode What are three key marketing principles that can really help grow your nonprofit? discusses the Google Ads grant which is a popular topic among nonprofit leadership.

 Nonprofits are Messy by Joan Garry